Here's how to get rid of your Netflix hacker

-Have you ever noticed strange shows or movies on your Netflix account messing up your algorithm?
-When you ask around to the people living in your household or those who have access to your Netflix account, they’re not responsible for them.
-Your account has likely been hacked.
+Have you noticed strange shows or movies on your Netflix account messing up your algorithm?
+When you ask the people living in your household or those who have access to your Netflix account, they claim they’re not behind these changes.
+Uh oh… your account has likely been hacked.

 Here are ways to get the hacker off your account.